 Technology is of course a part of a holistic system.
 Certainly, high quality physical inputs, optimized seeds, infrastructure, etc. need to also be further optimized!

 In addition to technology development, we also build partnerships with other players.
-Clearly no player will be successful in such a dynamic space totally on their own.
+Clearly no player will be successful in such a dynamic space totally on their own and together with IBM we aim to build the world’s most comprehensive digital farming platform.

 Finally, we optimize digital commercial models, that will allow us to capture a fair share of the value we create.